-The Division of Information Technology ensures a safe and secure IT environment for the entire FIT community through research, development and deployment of the latest security systems and policies.
-We combat a range of security threats from hackers to viruses in order to keep you safe.
-We provide network security, data integrity, privacy security, virus protection; removal and clean-up, spam and phishing blocking, quick response and remediation to security threats.
+The Division of Information Technology ensures a safe and secure IT environment for the entire FIT community through research, development, and deployment of the latest security systems and policies.
+We combat a range of security threats from hackers to viruses to keep you safe.
+We provide network security, data integrity, privacy security, virus protection software, spam and phishing blocking, quick response and remediation to security threats.

 It is common practice to take certain steps to protect your computer before installing new software; however, those security steps are often neglected when installing browser extensions, add-ons, social media and mobile apps.
 These programs may request permission to access your data; if they’re compromised by cyber attackers or if you install a malicious or […]

 Have you heard about 2-Step Verification?
 Are you thinking about using it for your FIT Google Apps for Education?
 Follow our quick guide to find out if it is right for you.
 What is 2-Step Verification?
 2-Step Verification is an additional security feature designed to prevent unauthorized access to your Google account.
 How does it work? […]

 IT for FIT provides protection to campus networks by preventing access to certain websites.
 We do this to guard against illegal and malicious activity on the FIT networks.
 If you try to visit a website hosting illegal or malicious content, you will receive a message that “This domain is blocked.”
 IT for FIT blocks websites that […]

 Sophos Endpoint Security and Control is a virus protection software licensed by IT for FIT and installed on all FIT Computers.
 We recommend that all FIT students, faculty and staff protect their personal computers from malicious software, inappropriate websites, and viruses by installing Sophos Home.
 Refrain from installing Sophos Home on any device distributed/issued by […]